[ Reference Info Index | Glossopedia ]

 The difficulty with mold eradication is that it requires a biocide and an ultrasonic cleaner.
 You can’t use only a biocide because there’s no way to ensure that it will flow into a heavily clogged area, especially in places such as the blind hole in the back of a Pelikan feed.
 If it doesn’t, it can leave mold behind, and a single spore is enough to reinfect things.
 The process also requires disassembly of the pen to disinfect every part that is exposed to ink.
 If you’re not an experienced repairer yourself, do not try this at home.

-I’ve discussed SITB and mold here, but at this writing I know of no current-production ink that is susceptible to either.
-If you see these problems, what is likely happening is that you’re using a bottle you’ve had for some time.
+I’ve discussed SITB and mold here.
+At this writing I know of no current-production ink that is susceptible to SITB, but it is not clear that Private Reserve has solved its historical problem with occasional batches containing insufficient biocide to prevent mold.
+The foregoing said, if you see these problems, what is likely happening is that you’re using a bottle you’ve had for some time.
 Or perhaps you have just bought a bottle from a retailer who hasn’t sold enough ink to rotate out all of the stock that he or she bought months, or even years, ago.
 Believe me, this isn’t something you can dismiss as last year’s problem; I’ve seen moldy pens as recently as a week before this writing.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.